 Writing Tip: Another one from Jerry Jenkins: Cut dialogue to the bone.

-Writing Tip: According to reliable sources, it’s quite all right to use prepositions at the end of sentences.
-Also, using but, and, or because to start sentences.
-These were more guidelines, and not hard and fast rules as we were taught to believe.
+Writing Tip: According to reliable sources, it’s quite all right to use prepositions at the end of sentences, also, using conjunctions to start sentences.
+These rules are guidelines and not hard and fast rules as we were once taught to believe.

 Writing tips for poetry: